arctic-fresh/unicode_article/unicode.md

 * Incompatibility with ASCII

-**You can learn more about the latest version of Unicode on the official website: http://www.unicode.org/versions/Unicode12.1.0/.**
+**You can learn more about the latest version of Unicode on the official website: <a href="http://www.unicode.org/versions/Unicode12.1.0/">http://www.unicode.org/versions/Unicode12.1.0/</a>.**